Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/ConfigureSSL.md

 ````
 Continue to enabling SSL in Contrast Server.

+Note: The SSL Certificate cannot be protected with a passphrase for TeamServer to be able to use it.

 ### Enabling and Configuring HTTPS in Contrast Server
 Once you have setup your keystore, you will need to open the ***$CONTRAST_HOME/data/conf/server.properties*** file in your favorite text editor and update the following properties.